One Line Summary

-A survivor of a childhood cult accepts a dream invitation to a luxury island retreat — only to find that paradise still echoes with the ghosts of control.
+A survivor of a childhood cult accepts a dream invitation to a luxury island retreat, only to discover that paradise still speaks the language of control.

 Opening Impression